alliander-opensource/ReLevENT/demos/homeassistant DSO schedules/demo_instructions.md

 #### Bridged connection
 HomeAssistant can only run a single MQTT broker.
 If a user already has an existing MQTT broker connected, he cannot connect to the one used by Fledgepower.
 Solutions are:
-- Fledgepower connects to the existing broker (not suitable for local brokers if fledgepower is not running on the same local network as the broker)
+- Fledgepower connects to the existing broker (not suitable for local brokers if Fledgepower is not running on the same local network as the broker)
 - The existing broker creates a [bridge](https://mosquitto.org/man/mosquitto-conf-5.html) connection to the Fledgepower-used broker

-Below we explains how to set-up the latter in Home Assistant using the Mosquitto add-on.
+Below we explain how to set up the latter in Home Assistant using the Mosquitto add-on.
 1. Set up your MQTT broker normally
 2. Create an .conf file in `/share/mosquitto/`, for example `/share/mosquitto/bridge_example.conf`.
 This can be done using the File editor add-on.
-Make sure to disable the `Enforce basepath` option in the configuration, such that you have root acces.
+Make sure to disable the `Enforce basepath` option in the configuration, such that you have root access.
 3. In the .conf file, add at least the following:
 ```yaml
 connection some_name